slyd0g/SharpRoast-Parser/README.md

 # Note
 - View README.md in 'raw' format to copy paste or you will get weird format errors.
 - You must adjust the 'grep Hash -A 42' to capture the full hash
+- Tested with utilities on Debian Linux, MacOS breaks all this stuff :p